evgfilim1/userbot/README.md

-calc <python-expr> — Evaluates Python expression caps <reply> — Toggles capslock on the message chatban <id> [time] [reason...] — Bans a user in a chat color <color-spec> — Sends a specified color sample delete|delet|del <reply> — Deletes replied message download|dl [reply] [filename] — Downloads a file or files
+calc <python-expr> — Evaluates Python expression caps <reply> — Toggles capslock on the message chatban <id> [time] [reason...] — Bans a user in a chat chatunban <id> — Unbans a user in a chat color <color-spec> — Sends a specified color sample delete|delet|del <reply> — Deletes replied message download|dl [reply] [filename] — Downloads a file or files